Documentation Index

 Step 5 — Receive the goods

-As materials arrive, choose Receive and record what came in.
-The PO moves to Partially Received or Received, and received items flow into Inventory.
+As materials arrive, choose Receive and record the quantities that came in.
+The PO moves to Partial Receipt or Full Receipt, and received items flow into Inventory.
+With several POs selected, Receive All (n) receives them in bulk.

 Step 6 — Match the vendor invoice

 When the vendor's invoice arrives, choose Match Invoice to reconcile it against the PO's line items (a three-way match of order, receipt, and invoice).
-The PO moves to Partially Invoiced or Invoiced.
+You record the vendor's invoice number, date, and amount; the PO moves to Invoice Matched.
+If the invoice was matched by mistake, Void Invoice backs it out — as long as no payments have been posted yet.

 Step 7 — Approve the payment

 Choose Approve Payment to sign off on paying the matched invoice.
-The PO moves to Payment Approved.
+The PO moves to Approved for Payment.

 Step 8 — Pay (post the payment)